MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-run-desktop-app-converter.md

 DesktopAppConverter.exe -Installer C:\Installer\MyAppSetup.exe -InstallerArguments "/S" -Destination C:\Output\MyApp -PackageName "MyApp" -Publisher "CN=MyPublisher" -Version 0.0.0.1
 ```
 >[!IMPORTANT]
->If the dev center assigns an identity to your package that begins with a number, make sure that you also pass in the <i>-AppId</i> parameter, and use only the string suffix (after the period separator) as the value of that parameter.
+>If Partner Center assigns an identity to your package that begins with a number, make sure that you also pass in the <i>-AppId</i> parameter, and use only the string suffix (after the period separator) as the value of that parameter.

 The ``InstallerArguments`` parameter is an optional parameter.
 However, because the Desktop App Converter needs your installer to run in unattended mode, you might have to use it if your application needs silent flags to run silently.
 The ``/S`` flag is a very common silent flag, but the flag that you use might be different depending on which installer technology you used to create the setup file.